Who's Behind Listverse?

 9 Vozrozhdeniya Island

-As the Aral Sea dried up, the island simply became part of the surrounding desert, and today, Kantubek lies in ruins, having been looted after it was abandoned by the Soviet Union.
+As the Aral Sea dried up, the island simply became part of the surrounding desert, and today, Kantubek lies in ruins, having been looted after the Soviet Union abandoned it.
 Scientists don’t believe the biological weapons laboratory poses much of a threat anymore.
 All the pathogens except anthrax, which can survive for centuries, have been destroyed by the area’s high temperatures and harsh conditions.

 When they left, the Soviets buried the laboratory’s anthrax spores to conceal the project’s violation of the 1972 treaty banning biological weapons.
 In the 21st century, US and Uzbek officials visited the site, burning warehouses that contained “remains of the previous experiments.”
 US Defense Department officials believe the anthrax spores have been destroyed, although no one can know for certain that such is the case.